Richard J. Barton

 Richard J. Barton is CIO and Senior VP of American Management Association, where he is responsible for all information technology services and product development worldwide.

-Barton holds a B.S. in computer engineering from Farleigh Dickinson University and he completed Standard and Poor's Executive Development program at the University of Virginia 's Darden School of Business.
+Mr. Barton holds a B.S. in Computer Engineering from Farleigh Dickinson University and he completed Standard and Poor's Executive Development program at the University of Virginia 's Darden School of Business.